 Achel Machin | 1992 | Sponsored by Majutsu Longboard, Paris Trucks and Blood Orange Wheels.
 Longboarding since 2014

-After three years competing, he was judging in China and will also judge Eindhoven now.
+After three years competing, he was judging in China and is also a judge in Eindhoven since 2018.
 He also has a LOT of talent as a film maker (check the Majutsu SYCLD video ‘la créme de la créme’)

 ” Skated when I was a kid and ten years later I discovered longboard Dancing/Freestyle at DockSession Paris.
 I fell in love with it immediately and have been riding as much as possible ever since !